yokodotcool/yokodotcool.github.io/_posts/2014-08-08-illustration-the-monk-the-monkeys-and-the-moo-moo-tree.md

 ---
-title: Illustration — The Monk, the Monkeys, and the Moo-moo Tree
+title: Illustration: The Monk, the Monkeys, and the Moo-moo Tree

+last_updated:
+permalink:
+published: true

+categories:
+- projects

+tags:
+- illustrations
+- poetry
 ---

 ![How to draw a tree?
 I have no idea.](/assets/images/2014-08-08-The-Monk,-The-Monkeys,-and-the-Moo-moo-Tree.jpg)